 If 3-wire fans are fitted, the reciter can monitor whether the fans are rotating and generate an alarm if the fan fails.
 Refer to the Service Kit and Alarm Center documentation for more details.
-Refer also to "Dual Base Station" on page 47 for information on the constraints of fan rotation detection in dual base stations.
+Refer also to "Dual Base Station System" on page 38 for information on the constraints of fan rotation detection in dual base station systems.